 The process trigger launches a task when a specified process starts, ends, or stops responding.
 This trigger is frequently used to monitor external applications for unexpected crashes.
 For example, if a certain process unexpectedly stops, a task can automatically be launched to remedy the issue or send a notification.

 This trigger has a similar usage to the process trigger, but for services.
 It triggers a task when a specified service starts, stops, pauses, resumes, or stops responding.

 Event Log Trigger

 This event log monitoring trigger launches when a certain event is added to the Windows Event Log.
 For example, if a log entry is generated indicating that the DNS server could not be contacted, a system administrator could be automatically notified.

 The performance trigger launches a task when a system or process threshold such as CPU utilization or memory usage is met.
 It’s ideal for monitoring servers in a "back office" environment.
 For example, if available memory is too low, a task can automatically restart the entire system.

 This trigger starts a task when a WQL (WMI Query Language) query executed on the agent machine returns true or more than 0 rows.
 This trigger is useful for network managers or systems administrators who want to be able to automatically run a task to resolve common problems if they occur.

 This trigger launches a task when an SNMP trap is received.

-The startup trigger (Automate) or logon trigger (Automate Enterprise) is used to trigger a task that needs to run when the system starts.
-In Automate the startup trigger fires when the task service starts or when a user logs on.
-In Automate Enterprise, the logon trigger only fires when a user logs on.
+The startup trigger (Automate Desktop) or logon trigger (Automate Plus) is used to trigger a task that needs to run when the system starts.
+In Automate Desktop the startup trigger fires when the task service starts or when a user logs on.
+In Automate Plus, the logon trigger only fires when a user logs on.